carterax/crowdship/docs/Campaign.md

 |`_wallet` | address payable |    Address where amount is delivered

 ### withdrawContributionForUser
->        Allows withdrawal of balance left after requests, called only by factory
+>        Allows withdrawal of balance by factory on behalf of a user.
+                   Cases where users wallet is compromised

 #### Declaration